sara-nl/2019-08-28-htdp-elixir/index.md

 Vastly increasing data volumes and data complexity imply that researchers require novel solutions to large scale cluster computing.
 This workshop aims to provide an introduction and hands-on experience with our new solution to this problem: "a new and versatile platform for high-throughput data processing".
 The objective of the workshop is to distinguish the different functionalities of the platform, to provide information on applying for access, and to give participants hands-on experience with basic job processing, software distribution and portability, using internal and external storage systems, and how to collaborate on data analysis within a project.
-Participants will acquire first hand experience with the flexibility, interactivity and interoperability offered by the Spider platform.
+Participants will acquire first hand experience with the flexibility, interactivity and interoperability offered by the  platform.

 {% comment %}
 AUDIENCE